hyperledger-archives/grid-rfcs/0000-product.md

 # Summary
 [summary]: #summary

-This RFC proposes a GS1-compatible implementation of Product for Hyperledger Grid.
+This RFC proposes a generic and extensible framework for a Hyperledger Grid Product entity as well as a more specific - and fully encapsulated - GS1 compliant Product.

 GS1 is a widely used data standard in enterprises and, given that positioning and familiarity, Grid support feels natural.
-Additional implementations of Product for specialized industries or use cases may derive from or extend this implementation. _For the base implementation of a product on grid, there will be 4 fields.
-An identifier (gtin), a type (GS1), an owner (organization) and a repeated key-value field._
+Additional implementations of Product for specialized industries or use cases may derive from or extend this implementation.

+_For the base implementation of a product on grid, there will be 4 fields.
+An identifier, a type, an owner, and a repeated key-value field._

 # Motivation
 [motivation]: #motivation

 The Grid Product implementation is designed for sharing product master data between participants.
+Product is a near universal concept within supply chains solutions and would naturally be one of the highest areas of re-use across Grid applications.

+The design will address use cases including:

+- Sharing of Product master data across a network
+- Including Product in other business transactions (track and trace events, purchases, sales, etc)
+- Enriching UX experiences by including additional attribution of a Product such as names or descriptions

 It is also useful to use product information as auxiliary data in other supply chain solutions.
 For example, in track and trace, the location and temperature of an item (an instance of a product) is stored.
 When presenting this information later to a human user, it is useful